gauravashisth/notes/cmake/1.basic-starting-point/exe1.md

-# Exercide 1: building a basic project
+# Exercise 1 - Building a Basic Project

 ## description:
 basic camke project is an executable build from a single source code file.